 - I liked the idea of having headphone in Remote control, but remote control still looks as we are in 80′s

-- In the UK, Roku is not that great.
+- In the UK, Roku program charts are not that great.
 But Sky TV (who is a major investor in Roku) is selling Now-TV which is a rebranded version of Roku LT.
 This is sold at £9.99 which is very cheap.
 I managed to install Plex into Now-TV making a good media ecosystem within your home.
 (Guide: How to install plex into Now TV)

 - This was presented as part of start-up idea in indiegogo.